AI for 3D & Spatial Systems

 AI for 3D and spatial systems often combines computer vision, depth estimation, segmentation, retrieval, geometry handling, rendering, and sometimes control logic.
 Some products need scene understanding and object placement.
 Others need spatial search, path planning, or digital-twin style reasoning.
 The architecture depends on whether the output is visual, operational, or both, but it usually requires careful coordination between perception, world representation, and downstream action.

-In 2026, multimodal pipelines are especially valuable here because text alone rarely captures the full problem.
+This year, multimodal pipelines are especially valuable here because text alone rarely captures the full problem.
 Strong spatial systems link images, structured data, and geometry-aware processing into one pipeline that can actually support a user or machine task.

 Common pitfalls and risks we often see